markwschmidt/pr_status/README.md

 This is a simple utility that can be used by Ocient employees to automatically check the status of their PRs

+There's quite a bit of setup, so please follow these instructions closely and message me if you need help!
+Open to PRs and any other improvements for this (or just bake it into CI so I don't have to do hacky shit like this)

 ## Installation

 1. Install libssl-dev